 Need help finding a job after 65?

-If you’re ready to venture out into the workplace, you’re not alone—by 2030, nearly 10% of the civilian labor force is expected to be older than 65.1 “Baby boomers have flipped the script on what retirement looks like,” said NCOA’s Maura Porcelli.
+If you’re ready to venture out into the workplace, you’re not alone—projections show that by 2034, nearly 30% of people age 65 to 74 will be working in some form.1 “Baby boomers have flipped the script on what retirement looks like,” said NCOA’s Maura Porcelli.
 “They still feel vital, they still have contributions to make to the workplace beyond 65.”

 Porcelli is Senior Director of the Senior Community Service Employment Program (SCSEP), which helps older adults get valuable on-the-job training and job placement.
 SCSEP pairs applicants with part-time positions in the community.
 You'll get the chance to earn money while building meaningful skills and self-confidence.